 Section Symposia - Formal and Informal Teaching (FIT) Pilot Section

-The Formal and Informal Teaching (FIT) Pilot Section* seeks symposia submissions that showcase best practices in outreach and education, present research on these practices, and/or provide professional development and learning opportunities to students, Early Career Professionals, and members exploring these fields.
-High-quality symposia not selected as Section Symposia may be recommended as Member Symposia.
+The Formal and Informal Teaching (FIT) Pilot Section* seeks symposia submissions that showcase best practices in outreach and education, present research on these practices, and/or provide professional development and learning opportunities to students, early career professionals, and members exploring these fields.
+High-quality submissions not selected as Section Symposia may be recommended as Member Symposia.

 The following are highly encouraged in submissions:

-• Incorporating the 2024 ESA meeting’s theme “Empowering Tomorrow with Insect Science” to create innovations or address challenges in outreach, science communication, and education.
+- Incorporating the 2025 ESA meeting’s theme “Bridging Generations with Innovation, Legacy, and Passion” to create innovations or address challenges in outreach, science communication, and education.

-• Including speakers who are current members of FIT.
+- Including speakers who are current members of FIT or should become members based on their positions.

-• Including an indication of speaker confirmation (clarify which speakers are confirmed to attend, confirmed pending PEF or other funding, or invited)
+- Including an indication of speaker confirmation (clarify which speakers are confirmed to attend, or invited).

 Section Symposia - Medical, Urban, and Veterinary Entomology (MUVE) Section

-To be selected as a MUVE Symposium, symposia should:
+To be selected as a MUVE Symposium, submission should:

-• As much as possible, symposium requests should include objectives, purpose, and reflection of this year’s ESA Annual Meeting theme: "Empowering Tomorrow with Insect Science."
+- As much as possible, include objectives, purpose, and reflection of this year’s ESA Annual Meeting theme, "Bridging Generations with Innovation, Legacy, and Passion."

-• Relate broad aspects in medical, urban, and veterinary entomology.
+- Relate broad aspects in medical, urban, and veterinary entomology, with particular emphasis on cross disciplinary approaches.

-• Include speakers from diverse backgrounds (e.g., under-represented populations, variety of career stages, diverse taxa within MUVE umbrella, diversity of approaches).
+- Include speakers from diverse backgrounds (e.g., under-represented populations, variety of stages in career, diverse taxa within MUVE umbrella, diversity of approaches).

 Chances of acceptance increase with: